acceleratedscience/openad-model-helm-template/README.md

 ## Troubleshooting

 ### SSH build fails
 When building on OpenShift, passing SSH keys to the build process requires a different approach than local Docker builds.
-Instead of using build arguments, OpenShift mounts the SSH key from a secret directly into the build container.
+Instead of using build arguments, OpenShift mounts the SSH key from a secret directly into the build container at `/root/.ssh/ssh-privatekey`.

 For a working example of how to handle this, please refer to the [`openshift-ssh.Dockerfile`](./examples/dockerfiles/openshift-ssh.Dockerfile).
 This example shows how to add the mounted SSH key to the ssh-agent, allowing you to securely clone private repositories during the build.